SemanticMediaWiki/SemanticMediaWiki/tests/README.md

 		"subject": "Example/Test/1",
 		"assert-output": {
 			"to-contain": [
-				"abc",
 				"123"
+			],
+			"not-contain": [
+				"abc"
 			]
 		}
 	}
 }
 </pre>

-Different types of test case definitions provide specialized assertion methods:
+Each test case should describe "about" what the test is expected to test which may help during a failure to identify potential conflicts or hints on how to resolve an issue.
+Different types of test case definitions provide specialized assertion
+methods:

 * `query`, `concept`, and `format`
 * `parser`
 * `rdf`
 * `special`

-It can happen that an output is mixed with language dependent content (which when chaged such as the site/content language may make the test script fail) and therefore it is recommended to fix the settings for a  test by adding something like:
+It can happen that an output is mixed with language dependent content (site vs. page content vs. user language) and therefore it is recommended to fix those settings for a test by adding something like:

 <pre>
 "settings": {